yifeishi/yifeishi.github.io/_pages/joinus.md

 ---
 layout: page
-title: Join Us
+title: Join Our Research Group
 permalink: /joinus/
-description: Research opportunities for students and collaborators
+description: We welcome students and collaborators with diverse backgrounds, including computer science, robotics, mathematics, physics, and engineering.
 nav: true
 nav_order: 4
----

-# Join Our Research Group

-We are looking for highly motivated students and researchers who are passionate about developing intelligent machines that can understand, reason about, and interact with the physical world.

-Our research lies at the intersection of **Embodied AI, Robot Learning, 3D Vision, World Models, and AI for Science**.
-We aim to build next-generation intelligent systems by integrating geometric understanding, physical knowledge, and learning-based methods.

-We welcome students and collaborators with diverse backgrounds, including computer science, robotics, mathematics, physics, and engineering.

 ---

 ## How to Apply